blai30/Intel-WarGame/README.md

 # Intel-WarGame
 Game rules reference: [Wikipedia](https://en.wikipedia.org/wiki/War_(card_game))

+This project was created for a programming assignment given by Intel as part of the interview process.
+I chose to use C# as the language after being given the option to choose between C# or Python.

+Author: Brian Lai

 ## Build and run the program

 ### Setup
-Download and install the .NET 5 SDK https://dotnet.microsoft.com/download/dotnet/5.0
+Download and install the .NET 5 SDK for your platform. https://dotnet.microsoft.com/download/dotnet/5.0

 ### Run the release build (recommended)